Katazui/SeratoToPlaylist/README.md

-# 🎧 Convert To Playlist 🎹
+# 🎧 Serato To Playlist 🎹

 A powerful tool to convert your DJ history exports (from Serato) to Spotify and Apple Music playlists.